 NOTE: The EXER 180/280 requirement in the major may be waived if students can demonstrate current certification in first aid/CPR.
 Such a waiver does not alter the physical education activity course requirement toward the Salem Impact.

-EXER 210.
-Nutrition (3 hrs)
+EXER/NUTR 210.
+Introduction to Nutrition (3 hrs)

 EXER 250.
 Care and Prevention of Athletic Injuries (3 hrs)

 EXER 255.
 Organization and Administration in Exercise Science (3 hrs)

 EXER 270.
 Internship in Sport and Exercise Science (4 hrs min.)